Are you stuck with a landing page that isn’t performing on your blog?

 The first content is this one:

-Some landing pages have prevalence of blue, other are yellow and black.
+Some landing pages have a prevalence of blue, others are yellow and black.

 The second result will most probably be this one:

-20 or 30 tricks and tips on what to add on your landing page, from CTAs to special offers.
-In some cases you need to add original research to support your statements, in other cases you need to add customer success stories.
+20 or 30 tricks and tips on what to add to your landing page, from CTAs to special offers.
+In some cases you need to add original research to support your statements, in other cases, you need to add customer success stories.